DreadKnight/Spritify/README.md

 ### Requirements

 This add-on requires that you have ImageMagick installed on your computer and the montage command is in your system path.
 It also assumes that you're rendering a sequence of still frames.
-Video renders will not work.
+Video renders will not work, so keep that in mind.

 ### Installation